 Tilly: obviously, he couldn’t perfect the technique.
 Must have been a wow chop sticks.

-It was the fashion of the day to see which of the female guest ate more delicately with her fingers in the belief she would make the better wife.
+It was the fashion of the day to see which of the female guest ate more delicately with her fingers in the belief she’d make the better wife.
 No, I am not kidding, folks.

 Tilly: Mmm … some sympathy with that – having seen the table manners and chewing habits of some, I’d opt for delicate, too.